KavenMuralei/COMP3005-Final-Project/README.md

 - To initialize the database you have to run the DDL.sql file on your PostgreSQL server.
 The DDL.sql file can be found in the sql folder of this project.
 - To populate the database you have to run the DML.sql file on your PostgreSQL server.
 The DML.sql file can also be found in the sql folder of this project

-GIT CLONE METHOD:
+#### Using provided .jar stuff
+Included in the submitted .zip file is an executable jar file.
+To run this, all you need to do is run the following command in the same directory as the jar file:
+`java -jar .\COMP3005-Final-Project.jar`

+#### Git clone method
 - Open up an IDE (IntelliJ, Visual Studio Code)
 - Clone the git via the terminal and type `git clone <repository link>` or an option within the IDE (EX.
 'Git' area in IntelliJ) using the repository link there
 - If asked that a maven was detected, apply it (for IntelliJ, IDK about VSC)

-Included in the submitted .zip file is an executable jar file.
-To run this, all you need to do is run the following command in the same directory as the jar file:
-`java -jar .\COMP3005-Final-Project.jar`

 Otherwise, you can take the following steps to build and run the file yourself.
 1. Select a code editor (has only been tested on VSCode using java extentions and Intelij)